sathvika0307/Text-Morph-Advanced-Text-Summarization-and-Paraphrasing/README.md

 ---

 ## 📖 Description

-*AI-Text-Morph* is a lightweight NLP-based project that allows users to *summarize* and *paraphrase* text using modern AI models.
+**AI-Text-Morph** is a lightweight NLP-based application that allows users to **analyze, summarize, and paraphrase text** through an intuitive **Streamlit interface.**

-The application provides a simple *Streamlit-based frontend* for interaction, with a *FastAPI backend* handling authentication, text processing, and database operations.

-It’s designed as an educational and practical project that demonstrates *authentication, database integration, NLP model usage, and frontend-backend connectivity*.
+Users can securely log in, then either **upload a file** or **paste text** directly into the platform.
+Once text is provided, the system offers multiple processing options:

+- **Readability Analysis** – Evaluate text complexity using readability scores.

+- **Summarization** – Generate concise summaries in **small, medium, or long lengths**.

+- **Paraphrasing** – Rephrase text with **easy, medium, or advanced complexity**.

+All processed outputs are securely stored in a **SQLite database** for consistency and future reference.

+This project demonstrates the **practical integration of authentication, database storage, and rule-based NLP algorithms** within an interactive interface, making it both an educational and functional solution for text processing.

 ---